Everything You Need to Know About Transport in Futuna

 The remote island of Futuna offers an extraordinary Pacific adventure, but getting there requires some planning.
 Unlike many small South Pacific islands, this pristine destination boasts a pretty well-maintained airstrip.
 You can reach Futuna by plane, though once you arrive, transport options become decidedly more limited.

 Don't expect public transport here.
-On the other hand, car rentals are available on Futuna, giving you the freedom to explore the island's cannibal and religious sites, or its black-sand beaches, at your own pace.
+On the other hand, car rentals are available on Futuna, giving you the freedom to explore the island's cannibal and religious sites, or its black-sand beaches, on your own terms.
 Meanwhile, a few boat operators can connect you to the glorious uninhabited island of Alofi.

-From inter-island flights to exploring by rental car, here are the main ways to reach and explore this spectacular island.
+From inter-island flights to exploring by rental car, here are the main ways to reach and explore this remote island.

 1.Futuna by Flight - How to Get to Futuna